Skip to main content

 How did the cats come to the taxidermist?

-I have two probable theories.
+I have two equally likely theories.

 Either